HEMS 500. Motor Development of Young Children. 3 Hours.

 HEMS 640.
 Health Care Organization and Delivery in the U.S..
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online).
 3 credits.
 Provides an overview of the U.S. health care system and its many diverse components.
 Within the context of the U.S. health system, the course also provides students a perspective on the growing role of health behavior coaches as part of the interdisciplinary health team, the variety of employment opportunities and the business development potential of the field.

 HEMS 641.
 Human Disease Prevention, Prevalence and Lifestyle Risk Factors.
 3 Hours.